thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

 Loopback Testing and Exercises
 ------------------------------

-For the following two sub sections, connect your AD-GMSL522-SL board in the following way.
+For the following two subsections, connect your AD-GMSL522-SL Board in the following way.
 Some of these components may not be necessary depending on how you have your system setup.
 For instance, if you are using NoMachine, an external display is not necessary.
-An ethernet is not explicitly needed for this exercise unless a connection to the internet, or an intranet for use of NoMachine or another VNC.
+An Ethernet connection is not explicitly needed for this exercise unless a connection to the internet, an intranet for use of NoMachine, or another VNC is used.
 It is important to have a coax cable connected between the MAX96717 output and the MAX96724 “A” input.

 .. figure:: viper_block_diagram_using_loopback_section.png